 As we mentioned, if you are wondering how to shazam a video, the answer is clear.
-Shazam is one of the best music identification apps out there, and it works great for identifying music in YouTube videos.
+Shazam is one of the best music identification apps, and it works great for identifying music in YouTube videos.
 You will need to download the app to your mobile phone, but you can use it to analyze music from your desktop speakers.

 When watching a video on your computer, launch Shazam on your phone.
 Hold the phone close to your speakers when the song starts playing and Shazam will identify it shortly after you ask it to search.